netbymatt/gulp-awslambda-3/README.md

 #### `version`

 Optional version number to which to assign the alias.
 If not specified, the alias will be assigned to the version just published.

+# Tests
+Tests were included in the source repository and will be adapted to the new v3 sdk in the near future.